AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/r-restrictions-and-known-issues.md

 * Escaping the underscore character ( `\_`) in an RTF string does not work with all fonts using `textPs=`

-* Supporting not case sensitive macro handling.
+* Supporting not case-sensitive macro handling.
 * Catalog cache has been reduced from 60 seconds to 10 seconds.
 * The error redirect feature now only redirects requests referencing corrupt images, fonts, color profiles, and images that are published in a catalog, but not found on disk.
 * `posN=`, `anchor=`, `anchorN=`, `origin=`, and `originN=` now return a parsing error if any of the modifier values are greater than 2147483648.